Brian Robinson (cyclist): First Tour stage win

 In 1958, Robinson won stage seven of the Tour de France, to Brest.
 Arigo Padovan crossed the line first, but was relegated to second for his tactics in a hot sprint.
 Robinson won the 20th stage (from Annecy to Chalon-sur-Saône) of the 1959 Tour by 20 minutes.
 Next day he trailed far behind the field with his Irish teammate, Seamus Elliott, beside him.
 Both finished outside the time limit and expected to be sent home.
 The team's manager, Sauveur Ducazeaux, insisted the judges apply a rule that no rider in the first ten could be eliminated.
 Robinson had started the day ninth: it was Elliott who was sent home.
-Robinson finished the Tour 19th, having at one time been ninth.
+Robinson finished the Tour in 19th position.

 Robinson finished 26th and 53rd in the Tours of 1960 and 1961.
 In between he won the 1961 Critérium du Dauphiné Libéré, winning two stages.
 He was part of the winning team in the team time-trial, then third in the individual time trial at Romans.
 He won the following day's stage at Villefranche.
 He kept control of the race as it passed through the mountains and won the race.